PassionateBytes/better-timetagger-cli/README.md

 ### Migrating from `timetagger-cli`

 If you previously had the original `timetagger-cli` package installed, your old configuration will be migrated to the new format automatically.
-The `t setup` command recognizes the od configuration autmatically and fetches its configuration values when creating the new configuration file.
+The `t setup` command recognizes the existing configuration autmatically and fetches its configuration values when creating the new configuration file.
 This does not modify or remove the legacy configuration file, so you can keep using it if you need to.

 ```bash